Algorithmic neutrality: Is search neutrality possible?

-Now imagine two pages, P$_1$ and P$_2$.
-P$_1$ discusses in detail how hurricanes form, the nature of forest fires, and the history of Hurricane Hortense of 1984 (a hurricane that had a low death toll and no other particularly remarkable features).
-P$_2$ only briefly notes how hurricanes form, the nature of tornadoes, and the history of Hurricane Katrina.
-I maintain that P$_1$ is more relevant than P$_2$ along some dimensions of relevance but not along others.
+Now consider a toy case of two webpages.
+The first is detailed, discussing how hurricanes form, Hurricane Hortense (an unremarkable hurricane), and the nature of forest fires.
+The second is brief, discussing Hurricane Katrina and the nature of tornadoes.
+The first page is more relevant than the second along some dimensions of relevance but not along others.

 What are these dimensions?
-One is a certain kind of \emph{aboutness}.
-Facts about how hurricanes form, for example, are about hurricanes in a way that facts about, say, the nutritional value of mushrooms are not.
-Another dimension is a certain kind of popularity.
-Hurricane Katrina is more often discussed---it's a more popular topic---than Hurricane Hortense, and so pages that discuss Katrina rather than Hortense are, along the dimension of popularity, more relevant.
-Another dimension still is similarity; pages that discuss tornadoes are more relevant along this dimension than pages that discuss forest fires.
-The final dimension I'll discuss---there are no doubt more---is a certain informativeness \citep{roberts2012}.
-In particular, the amount of information concerning topics that are about the search term, or that are popular, or that are similar.
-A given webpage might carry more information concerning hurricanes than another, and in so doing be more relevant than the other along this dimension.
+One is \emph{aboutness}.
+Facts about how hurricanes form, for example, are about hurricanes in a way that facts about, say, the nutritional value of mushrooms aref not.
+Another is \emph{salience}.
+Hurricane Katrina is more salient than Hurricane Hortense, and so the page that discusses Katrina is more relevant, along the dimension of salience, than the one that discusses Hortense.
+Another dimension is \emph{similarity}; the page that discusses tornadoes is more relevant along this dimension than the page that discusses forest fires.
+Another---and there are no doubt more---is \emph{informativeness} \citep{roberts2012}: the amount of information concerning topics that are relevant along the other di\-men\-sions—topics that are about the search term, or that are salient, or that are similar.
+The first, more detailed page is more relevant along this dimension than the second, brief one.

-Is P$_1$ more, less, or equally as relevant as P$_2$, not merely along a dimension, but full stop?
-To answer this question, we must have some way to weight the dimensions of relevance against one another.
-But there is no privileged weighting of these dimensions, just as there is no privileged weighting of the dimensions of intelligence.
-And so P$_1$ and P$_2$ are incomparable with respect to relevance, just as Jack and Nashid are incomparable with respect to intelligence.
+Is the first page more, less, or equally relevant as the second \emph{overall}?
+To answer, we'd need a privileged weighting of the dimensions, but there is none, and so the two pages are incomparable in relevance.